lylajeon/lylajeon.github.io/docs/Scene Text Editing/papers.md

 1. "Towards Controlled Text Style Transfer via Reinforcement Learning" by Yunqi Cai et al. (2021).
 This paper proposes a GAN-based approach for controlled text style transfer using reinforcement learning.
 The authors show that their method can generate high-quality text with a controllable degree of style transfer.
 1. "Plug-and-Play Text Style Transfer" by Zhe Gan et al. (2019).
 This paper introduces a GAN-based method for text style transfer, where the authors propose a plug-and-play framework that can be easily adapted to different text style transfer tasks.
 The authors show that their method can achieve state-of-the-art results on several benchmark datasets.

+1. "Generative Adversarial Networks for Text Editing in Multimedia" by Yaxing Wang et al. (2019) - This paper proposes a GAN-based approach to text editing in multimedia, including the ability to edit text in images and videos using conditional GANs.
+1. "Text Editing in Images and Videos with Conditional Generative Adversarial Networks" by Rafael Valle et al. (2017) - This paper presents a method for text editing in images and videos using conditional GANs, including the ability to generate new text based on existing text.
+1. "Text Image Synthesis Using Generative Adversarial Networks" by Zeyuan Chen et al. (2018) - This paper proposes a GAN-based approach to text image synthesis, including the ability to generate new text images based on existing text.
+1. "Generating Diverse and Meaningful Image Captions Using GANs" by Scott Reed et al. (2016) - This paper presents a GAN-based approach to generating image captions, including the ability to edit and modify captions based on user input.

 These are just a few examples of the many papers related to GAN-based text editing.